Office of the Provost

-Accreditation and Quality Assurance Funding
+Accreditation & Quality Assurance Funding

 Tennessee Technological University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, specialist and doctoral degrees.